 How Does Baby Fever In Men Work?

 Researchers have found that male baby fever presents differently than female baby fever.
-While women desire children less as time goes on, men want more progeny as they age and begin building families.
-“How frequently women have the desire to have a child goes down with age, and down as they actually have children,” Gary Brase, a psychologist at Kansas State University who’s studied baby fever in men, told Live Science.
+Although women desire children less as time goes on, men want more progeny as they age and begin building families.
+“How frequently women have the desire to have a child goes down with age, and down as they actually have children,” Gary Brase, PhD, a psychologist at Kansas State University who’s studied baby fever in men, told Live Science.
 “For men, it tends to go up.”

 One thing that seems to make a man’s biological clock tick is, well, women.
 National studies of Finnish couples have found that baby fever in men typically arises during conscious attempts to conceive, which are often dictated by the woman’s desire to have a baby.
 Simply put, baby fever is contagious.

 One recent study supports this notion.
 Researchers found that younger women paired with older men were less fertile than expected, and older women paired with younger men were more fertile than expected.
-Laura Dodge, a professor of reproductive biology at Harvard Medical School who led the research, suspects that this is because straight couples in which the woman is reaching the end of her reproductive life feel more pressure to conceive.
+Laura Dodge, ScD, a professor of reproductive biology at Harvard Medical School who led the research, suspects that this is because straight couples in which the woman is reaching the end of her reproductive life feel more pressure to conceive.

 “The impact of age seems to focus almost exclusively on the female partner’s biological clock,” Dodge told The Guardian.
 “When making this decision, they should also be considering the man’s age.”

-It’s important to note that some men don’t partners who want children in order to experience baby fever.
+It’s important to note that some men don’t need partners who want children in order to experience baby fever.
 It’s possible that the biological clocks of these men are powered by the need to assert their masculinity.
 Providing, protecting, and procreating are three core cultural dimensions of masculinity, after all.